Daughters (2024 film)

 Daughters is a 2024 American documentary film directed by Natalie Rae and Angela Patton.
 It follows a group of incarcerated men and their daughters.
 It premiered at the 2024 Sundance Film Festival on January 22, 2024, where it won the Audience Award: U.S. Documentary.
-The documentary also won a Peabody Award.
+The film also won a 2025 Peabody Award.

 Premise

-Four young girls prepare for a special Daddy Daughter Dance with their incarcerated fathers, as part of a unique fatherhood program in a Washington, D.C., jail.
+Four young girls whose ages range from 5-15 prepare for a special Daddy Daughter Dance with their incarcerated fathers, as part of a unique fatherhood program in a Washington, D.C., jail.
+Aubrey, Santana, Raziah, and Ja’Ana are participants in a program run by Patton's organization, Girls For A Change.

+Production

+Rae contacted Patton about working together after seeing Patton's 2012 TED talk, "A father-daughter dance ... in prison."

+The crew followed the girls for eight years, beginning in the first year the program held a Washington, D.C. dance.

 Release

 The film premiered at the 2024 Sundance Film Festival on January 22, 2024, where it won the Audience Award: U.S. Documentary.
-A few days later, Netflix acquired distribution rights to the documentary.
+A few days later, Netflix acquired distribution rights to the film.